What I Heard at Pink17: Which Comes First, Data or Analytics?

 I am assuming you are familiar with the quote “It’s not what you know; It’s what you do with what you know.”
 So the next time you feel bogged down by the copious amounts of data on your hands, remember that analytics can be a solution to your messy data problem — but it will only get you so far.

-A great first step would be downloading our latest eBook, The Case for IT Analytics.
+A great first step would be downloading our latest eBook.